thunder001/VTERisk/README.md

 ## Usage
 ### Data structure

-In the data folder you can find a synthetic data with the same structure of the data used in the study.
  In case you want to reproduce the results on another dataset you need to generate a json file having the same structure.
 Phecode events and lab events (e.g. BUN0 (NA), BUN1 (below normal range), BUN2 (within normal range), BUN3 (above normal range)) are combined into single trajectories for every patient.
 Timestamped outcome "VTE" needs to be encoded within the events (like the third example).

 Note the example file is only for the train split set, dev and test sets also need to be constructed.